Fire-B/Pokemon-Clover/README.md

 If you wish to contribute, read instructions.txt, if you're just here to assemble the project, read armips readme.txt and attempt to fix things yourself.

-Current devs; Camerupt, Numel, Squeetz, DG_, Chemical Man, Ungracious, LeRuseBird, DrawingPad, FireB-, padz, NewDenverCity, EditAnon, and MenuGuy.
+Current devs; Camerupt, Numel, Squeetz, DG_, Chemical Man, Ungracious, LeRuseBird, DrawingPad, FireB-, padz, NewDenverCity, EditAnon, MenuGuy, and Fifz.